Dorbain/VarAQT/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-Another VARA chat application, based on the great work of [EA5HVK](https://rosmodem.wordpress.com/) and his Weak signals Software modem VARA HF.
+VarAQT - Another Windows Forms VARA chat application.
+Based on the great work of [EA5HVK](https://rosmodem.wordpress.com/) and his Weak signals Software modem VARA HF.

+Radio amateurs represent a community of individuals around the entire globe, with sharing a common interest for redioelectricity and telecommunications by shortwaves.
+Many radio amateurs build their own antenna's and or their own trancievers.

-VarAQT is a opensource project and therefor I encourage your input by helping the community with building an great tool.
+Therefor VarAQT is a opensource project and I encourage you to participate by helping the community with building this great tool.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>